InternetFreedomFoundation/knowledge-base/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built to be purposed as Knowledge base or wiki from IFF.
+Initally this repo will host Digital Security related content.

 ### Installation